 Not a day goes by where you don’t hear about someone’s trip along the 516 mile route around the north of Scotland.
 The photos from various parking spots, an empty beach and doing it all in a weekend.
-The Dude and I have wanted to do this spectacular road trip as part of our Forty Things at 40 list but wanted to do it some justice, so we did the North Coast 500 with Bunk Campers in five days.
-Let me tell you now, that is nowhere near enough time for properly exploring!
+Dude and I have wanted to do this spectacular road trip as part of our Forty Things at 40 list but wanted to do it some justice by doing the North Coast 500 with Bunk Campers in five days.
+Let me tell you now, that is still nowhere near enough time for properly exploring!

-Collecting a camper van from Bunk in Scotland is super easy.
+Collection from Bunk Campers in Scotland is super easy.
 Located close to the airport in Edinburgh it is accessible as soon as you arrive.
 If, like us, you live here in Scotland and are hiring a camper then you can leave your own vehicle in the secure on site parking and it will await your return.
 Airport pick ups are also available (for an extra cost).

 As you would expect, the campers are kitted out with a sink, a couple of gas cooking rings and fridge.
 There is plenty of storage space for kitchen utensils, fire extinguisher, dust pan and brush, first aid kit and some basic cleaning equipment (all provided) as well as whatever else you choose to bring.
 You can also hire bedding, sat nav, outdoor table and chairs, and a bike rack if you plan on taking your own bikes and doing a bit of cycling too.

 Before handing over the keys to our van, the Bunk Camper team give a full handover and make sure you know how to work everything and can enjoy your trip.

 We were given the Nomad – a VW with plenty of space for the two of us and a pop up roof which allows for extra headroom, storage and sleeping area when you park up for the night.
 Perfect size for the single track, windy roads we would be driving on.